claytv/DEND-Capstone-Project/README.md

 ![schema](schema.png)

 ## Workflow

 I used Apache Airflow to load the data from S3 to staging tables in Redshift.
 I then filled the fact and dimension tables by pulling data from the staging tables.
+I chose to use Airflow because it works extremly well for automating pipelines/workflows like this.
+The only "heavylifting" of this project was building the operators and writing SQL queries.
+I chose to use redshift because it is easy to integrate into a DAG and Redshifts copy command works well when reading data from S3.

 ![airflow](airflow_workflow.png)

-## Difficulties
+## Theoretical Scenarios

-I struggled with determining what schema would work better for this data.
+Udacity's rubric for this project requires us to address the following three hypothetical scenarios and how I would adjust for them.
+#### Scenarios
+1. The data was increased by 100x.
+2. The pipelines would be run on a daily basis by 7 am every day.
+3. The database needed to be accessed by 100+ people.

+#### Adjustments
+1. If the data increased by 100x in size I would continue using Redshift and Airflow but I would increase the number of nodes on my Redshift cluster.
+However, if my model had more writing involved I would use Apache Spark for distributed computing.

+2. If the pipelines needed to be run on a daily basis I would not have the tables be cleared when reloading the data in order to make it go faster.

+3. I dont see any issue with 100+ people using the Redshift endpoint so this system could handle that.

 ## Conclusion